memorysafety/website/content/en/docs/memory-safety.md

 These practices meaningfully lower the risk of using an unsafe language, and if we've failed to convince you to change languages, and you are going to continue to write C and C++, adopting these is an imperative.
 Unfortunately, they are also woefully insufficient.

-The people who are the forefront of developing modern C++ idioms, fuzzers, sanitizers, exploit mitigations, and privilege separation techniques are browser and operating system developers — precisely the groups we highlighted at the start with statistics about the prevalence of memory safety problems.
+The people who are at the forefront of developing modern C++ idioms, fuzzers, sanitizers, exploit mitigations, and privilege separation techniques are browser and operating system developers — precisely the groups we highlighted at the start with statistics about the prevalence of memory safety problems.
 Despite these teams' investment in these techniques, their use of unsafe languages weighs them down.
 At pwn2own, a large hacking competition, in 2019 [over half of vulnerabilities exploited] in these products were due to a lack of memory safety, and with one exception, [every successful attack exploited] at least one memory safety vulnerability.

 ## Is dropping C and C++ really practical?